jchips/reading-notes/code-401/class-07.md

 ## Reflection

-- My learning goals for this class are understanding bearer authentication better.
+- My learning goal for this class is to understand bearer authentication better.

 ## Things I want to know more about